 Paul Scher, Jimmy Derbis, Minneapolis, 1979

 Playing mid-week usually allowed a more informal and intimate experience.
 The frantic excesses of the Friday and Saturday night shows were fun, but a Wednesday or Thursday gig in a small University-area club gave the opportunity to stretch out, to explore musical ideas, to have some breathing room.
-And when the crowd was into it, and Jimmy laid out you could hear Paul breathe as he played his silver alto sax, and carried you away.
+And when the crowd was into it, Jimmy would lay out.
+You could hear Paul's breathing as he played his silver alto sax and carried you away.

 In an Airport, 11:43 PM